Want to read more?

 Words and pictures by Colin Smeeton

-Pupils from all of Arran’s seven primary schools took part the annual Scottish Dance Festival at Whiting Bay Hall last week attended by their families.
+Pupils from all of Arran’s seven primary schools took part in the annual Scottish Dance Festival at Whiting Bay Hall last week attended by their families.

 Now in its 20th year, the festival, which is also known as the Day of Dance, is a celebration of Scottish dancing where pupils learn the dance steps and enjoy an afternoon of active fun with their friends.